NSamPrakash/DataAnalytics_on_Spotify/README.md

-🎵 Spotify Data Pipeline & Analysis with Python
+🎵 Spotify Data Pipeline & Analysis with Python:

 This project demonstrates how to build a complete data pipeline using Python to extract real-time data from Spotify, store it in a MySQL database, and perform exploratory data analysis.

-Data Loading
+Data Loading:

 Inserted the extracted data into a MySQL database using pymysql.

-Data Analysis
+Data Analysis:

 Performed basic analysis and visualizations using Pandas and Matplotlib to understand track popularity, duration, and trends.

-🛠️ Tech Stack
+🛠️ Tech Stack:

 Python
 Spotipy (Spotify API Wrapper)
 MySQL